stacytaylor/portfolio23/src/pages/work/quickstart-redesign.md

  <img src="/images/quickstarts/codeSamples.png" class="img-large" alt="screenshot of code samples"/>

 Code samples lacked context needed by novice developers.
-### Using a Default Application
-When a user creates an account with Auth0 they automatically get a Default App in the dashboard, which is what is configured in the quickstart by default.
-However, most users did not want to integrate with the default application, but instead wanted to use a specific application.
-With the existing experience, they would have to navigate from the quickstart to the dashboard to create a new application, then return to the quickstart and select their new application in order to apply their configurations.

 ## Redesign Goals
 Based on the findings from our usability testing we established the following goals for the redesign: